 Should You Clean Your Gun After Every Shot?

 Shooters often question about the frequency of cleaning their gun, or whether they should clean their gun after every shot they make?

 The truth is, Yes.

 It becomes essential for you to clean a gun after every firing and target practice as it takes lots of rounds sometimes to make a good aim.

-It is in fact important that you regularly keep a check on the instrument so that any grease or dirt can be cleaned at the first place with ease.
+It is, in fact, important that you regularly keep a check on the instrument so that any grease or dirt can be cleaned in the first place with ease.